louisstow/doc.sproute.io/reddit.md

 	{{ get /data/links as links }}

 All data in a Sproute app is accessible through an [HTTP interface](/docs/rest), even in the template language.
-The previous tag will get all rows in the links model.
+The previous tag will get **all** rows in the links model.
 Though there could be many links so we should limit the amount to 20.
 We should also sort the collection by how many votes it received (highest first).
+Replace the `get` tag with this:

 	{{ get /data/links?limit=20&sort=vote,desc as links }}